collocations.org

 2. in dancing

-dance | jive, tango, etc.
+jive, tango, etc.

-VERB + STEP
+VERB + step

 execute, perform

-learn | keep in
+keep in

-She had trouble keeping in step.
+She had trouble keeping in step with the others.

-in ~, out of ~ (with)
+in step, out of step (with)

 He was out of step with the music.